jongillies/workstation/README.md

 * [Homebrew Services] so you can easily stop, start, and restart services
 * [RVM] for managing Ruby versions (includes [Bundler] and the latest [Ruby])

-Plus, addional customizations and installations can be specified!
+Plus, additional customizations and installations can be specified!

 Install
 -------